LENDER DEEP-DIVE · AVEN VS DISCOVER · JUNE 2026

 For borrowers who already have a strong relationship with another bank or credit union, Aven is sometimes a complementary product (the high-CLTV access) rather than a primary one.
 Some sophisticated borrowers maintain a low-CLTV HELOC at a credit union for primary use plus an Aven line for tactical flexibility.

-Single lump-sum borrowing need where the total amount is known.
-A full kitchen remodel quoted at 65,000 dollars by a single contractor.
-Debt consolidation with a defined balance and clear payoff term.
-A vehicle purchase or specific large expense where the borrower wants fixed-rate certainty and a defined amortisation schedule.
+The Discover HEL fit a single lump-sum borrowing need where the total amount was known: a full kitchen remodel quoted at 65,000 dollars by a single contractor, debt consolidation with a defined balance and clear payoff term, or a specific large expense where the borrower wanted fixed-rate certainty and a defined amortisation schedule.
+That profile has not gone away even though Discover has.

 Comparing to the Broader Landscape